Lowrider Logo

 Lowrider Symbol

 The logo of this company is a direct demonstration of the lowrider style to which it is dedicated and named after.
 That is why the magazine’s identity is conceptual, practical, and understandable to the majority.
-Its symbolism is nothing superfluous or abstruse – only an associative reference to the cult image.
-In particular, the emblem depicts a representative of this trend – an imposing and self-confident gentleman in tinted glasses.
+Its symbolism is nothing superfluous or abstruse, only an associative reference to the cult image.
+In particular, the emblem depicts a representative of this trend: an imposing, self-confident gentleman wearing tinted glasses.

-This is a characteristic type from the subcultures of Chicano and Aztekas – the places of the main distribution of Lowrider.
+This is a characteristic type from the subcultures of Chicanos and Aztecs, the areas with the main distribution of Lowriders.
 They appreciate sleek cars with shiny finishes, bright colors, and a low stance, so the clearance on the rear bumper knocks out sheaves of spray while driving through city streets.
-That is, in this case, it is not speed and drive that is important, but chic and kitsch.
+That is, in this case, it is not speed and drive that are important, but chic and kitsch.
 As a result, the logo shows the head of such a dandy.
 He is depicted in full face.
 A thin black mustache is drawn on a round face.
 Moreover, the circle also represents a car wheel.

 What is Lowrider?

-Lowrider is an American magazine focusing on lowrider culture (the car of the same name and the lifestyle associated with it).
-The year of his debut is 1977.
-The time of the re-release is 1988.
+Lowrider is an American magazine focusing on lowrider culture (the car and the lifestyle associated with it).
+His debut was in 1977.
+The re-release date is 1988.
 The founders of the print edition were three students from San Jose who were passionate about this social and cult movement: Larry Gonzalez, David Nunez, and Sonny Madrid.
 The editorial office was located in Anaheim, California.
 The magazine closed in 2019 and has not been published again.

 The glasses are slightly lowered on both sides, which is typical of the model called “aviators.”
 A wide-brimmed gangster hat is pulled over the forehead.
 It is painted yellow and complemented by a black stripe with a radiant gloss.
-Under the “portrait” of a lowrider culture representative is the magazine’s name.
+The magazine’s name appears under the “portrait” of a representative of the lowrider culture.
 The inscription is bold, wide, and shaped like an arch.
 All letters are in upper case and are colored lemon with a gradient.
-At the bottom, the symbols are darkened, so the light seems to fall on them from above – as if from a bright sun.
+At the bottom, the symbols are darkened, so the light seems to fall on them from above as if from a bright sun.

 Font and Colors